stonybrook-lin539/main/source/main/04_universals/05_pcc.md

 :::

 English does not allow combinations of clitics like *I showed'er'em*.
-Other languages do, but usually not all combinations are okay.
+Other languages do, but often not all combinations are okay.
 That's what the PCC is about: if two pronouns belong to the same verb, the pronouns must have certain person values.
 An example of the PCC can be seen in certain dialects of French.
 The sentence *Roger me leur a présenté* 'Roger has shown me to them' is ungrammatical.